Skip to content

 • Visibility UI: per-object or per-album “where is this stored?” and replication status (pending / ok / failed).

 • Enrollment: technical flow (token + URL, or paste public key)—no consumer onboarding polish.
-Product direction: “install + QR” and no home NAT/VPN setup via libp2p (relay + hole punch)—see §12; not required for the first technical demo.
+Product direction: “install + QR” and no home NAT/VPN setup via WebRTC only (outbound to public signaling + public STUN/TURN)—see §12.
+Same story for browser UX and future Android nodes: they may live entirely behind NAT; reachability does not require router config.
+Not required for the first technical demo.

 • Single modular monolith binary for the “node” plus a separate vault web app (could be static + API to any node).